A work of empathetic precision

 Talk

-Eric Silberstein discusses In Berlin
+Eric Silberstein and Lucy Pérez discuss In Berlin

-September 16, 2025 @ 6pm
+The Harvard Club of Boston.
+September 16, 2025 @ 6pm.

 About Eric